-Saheli’s Economic Empowerment Program gives clients tools and resources to live a safe, self-sustaining, and empowered life.
+Saheli’s Economic Empowerment Program gives clients tools and resources to live a safe, self-sustaining and empowered life.
+EEP provides support in four areas:

 Through this program, Saheli provides the following three categories of services and resources to South Asian women: